 - With all the contact information it makes easier to reach people

 - Group people for a project, etc.

-- This list can be part of a QMS software as separate function.
+- This list can be part of a QMS software as a separate function.

 All the employees CVs should be stored in the Company's system.
-The CVs of the newly employed personnel can be used as indicators to show what kind of additional trainings will be necessary based on the gap determined by the comparison of the CVs and job descriptions / requirements.
+The CVs of the newly employed personnel can be used as indicators to show what kind of additional training will be necessary based on the gap determined by the comparison of the CVs and job descriptions/requirements.